lucasmgomez/CausalPaddedFlexAttention/README.md

 I was unable to find any clear code or discussions online covering padded input sequences and FlexAttention, so I thought I'd describe one way of implementing it along with causal attention.
 <br>
 <br>
-I will not be going over the details of FlexAttention, but check out PyTorch's <a href="https://pytorch.org/blog/flexattention/ ">blog</a> if you are curious.

 #### Install:
 ```sh